judka-uriel/uriel-book/uriel_en.md

 The plan is as follows: after the construction of the Third Temple, permit only prayer but not the bringing of sacrifices.
 Then observe how much this improves the situation.
 If peace and universal redemption arrive, then change nothing further!
-And only if things become worse, then they could move to plan B: first try introducing only vegetable offerings, and if things become still worse, then animal sacrifices as well.
+And only if things become worse, does this open the way to Plan B: first try introducing only vegetable offerings, and if things become still worse, then animal sacrifices as well.
 Thus the will of G‑d could be unambiguously understood.